 CPR has joined forces with CEDR to offer joint CPR/CEDR Advanced Mediation Skills Training leading to CEDR international accreditation.
 This training is offered on regular basis and listed under Upcoming Events.

-CEDR Mediator skills training is a five-day programme of comprehensive tuition and participation in effective dispute resolution where participants are trained in the skills needed for effective mediation of commercial disputes and assessed for CEDR Accreditation, internationally recognised as the standard of excellence.
+Course 1: CEDR Mediator skills training is a five-day program of comprehensive tuition and participation in effective dispute resolution where participants are trained in the skills needed for effective mediation of commercial disputes and assessed for CEDR Accreditation, internationally recognized as the standard of excellence.

 Course 2: CEDR has developed a two module program which allows delegates the choice of developing mediation skills specifically focused on employment and workplace conflict and of attaining the internationally recognized CEDR Accreditation.

 The following courses are available for presentation at your firm or company.
 Our training consultants would be happy to discuss your individual requirements and design programs that successfully address your needs.
 Prices for completed programs depend upon your requirements and are always estimated in advance.

 CPR has teamed with the College of Commercial Arbitrators (CCA) to launch a new and exciting training opportunity for CPR’s corporate members.
 The program, which will be customized to meet the needs, experience and availability of each internal legal department, will be presented by Fellows of the CCA at the corporate member’s headquarters or other desired location.